 The musical number "Happy Talk" (sung by Bloody Mary) has been cut from this version of the musical because it was considered too politically incorrect.
 The song is never cut from stage productions of "South Pacific", and was included in the 1958 film version.
 See more »

-The Grumman Goose seaplane used in the filming had retractable pontoons.
-The retractable pontoons weren't added to the Gooses till the 1960's.
+The Grumman Goose seaplane used in the filming had retractable floats.
+The retractable floats weren't added to the Gooses till the late 1950's.
 See more »

 Was this review helpful to you?